zanaptak/TypedCssClasses/README.md

 ## Code examples

+The following code examples show how the type provider enables type-safe CSS classes.
+Anywhere you would have previously used a class name string, you can now use something like a `Bootstrap`-, `FA`-, or `tw`-prefixed property, with your IDE providing completion for valid classes.

-The following examples show how to define a type pointing at a local or remote CSS file.
-The type's properties can then be used, with editor completion, wherever CSS class name strings would typically be used.
-The syntax shown is [Fable.React](https://fable.io/blog/Announcing-Fable-React-5.html) view syntax, but any web framework can be used because the provided properties just compile to the underlying class names as strings.
+The syntax in these examples is [Fable.React](https://fable.io/blog/Announcing-Fable-React-5.html) view syntax, but any web framework can be used because the provided properties just compile to the underlying class names as strings.

 ### Bootstrap CSS